HaplyHaptics/Getting-Started/README.md

 # Getting Started

-Your first place to look after receiving your Haply Kit!

 This repository will take you from receiving your Haply kit to building and running your first haptic demo and beyond.
 We'll use the following order  -

 1. The Haply Development Kit - Hardware assembly